If you’re concerned about the indoor air quality in your Charlotte residence, HEPA filters are a great way to enhance

 HEPA, or high-efficiency particulate air, is the peak standard for air filtration.
 These filters are often used in medical centers, as they remove at minimum 99.97% of particles as tiny as 0.3 microns.
 These filters can trap microscopic pollutants from the air like mold, dust and pet dander.

 On account of their strong filtration efficiency, HEPA filters are deep and can restrict airflow in some home comfort systems.
 It’s essential to call a heating and cooling pro like Komfort Air before installing one to prevent damage to your furnace.
 So, let’s go over if you can use HEPA filters in your HVAC system.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were primarily designed to defend scientists against radiation as they created the atomic bomb during World War II.
+HEPA furnace filters were primarily designed to defend scientists against radiation as they created the atomic bomb during World War II.
 These fiberglass filters are made from fine mesh that catches many contaminants.
 Today, these filters are often seen in medical settings, science labs and even residences.